 Several changes were made immediately.
 First it was decided that the 3' modules didn't make sense when plywood comes in 4' sheets.
 Using 4' modules would mean that each sheet of plywood could be used more efficiently, and so it was decided that the modules would be extended to 4'.
 The bed was rotated to be along the back wall to make better use of the space.
-No plan to effectively waterproof a saw tooth roof which would come apart and got back together could be come up with, so a compromise was reached where there would be two clerestory instead of four and each.
+No plan to effectively waterproof a saw tooth roof which could come apart and go back together could be come up with, so a compromise was reached where there would be two clerestory instead of four.

-Each module is constructed from CNC'd plywood ribs which support tabbed plywood panels constructed by applying a template to the edges.
+Each module is constructed from CNCed plywood ribs which support tabbed plywood panels constructed by applying a template to the edges.
 The walls are formed by bonding the inner and outer tabbed panels to sheets of Polyiso rigid foam insulation to form a structural insulated panel (SIP) which works exceptionally well to provide a rigid structure.
-2x4s were used wherever two pieces of plywood joined at a 90 degree angle to provide more material to screw into.
+Two by fours were used wherever two pieces of plywood joined at a 90 degree angle to provide more material to screw into.

 The PlyPAD was a very experimental project with the aim to explore new techniques.
-Some of those new techniques were tremendously successful while others need refinement.
-Here's what worked, and what didn't.
+Some of those new techniques were tremendously successful while others needed refinement.
+Here's what worked and what didn't.

 - The 4 foot modules were very successful.
 They resulted in minimal wood waste, the ribs divide the space nicely, and each module is strong.
 Transporting them with the forklift works well.

 - Using rigid insulation to give the walls structure provided a very sturdy structure.
 The plywood is strong under compression or tension, but susceptible to bending.
 The rigid foam core of the walls forms the plywood into a box beam which is very strong.
-In the future I would like to take this step even further by building the module then filling the walls with spray in insulation foam.
+In the future we would like to take this step even further by building the module then filling the walls with spray-in insulation foam.